matehat/aneth/readme.md

 $ npm install -g aneth
 ```

 On Mac, it will just work.
-On linux machine, you need to install a [Bonjour
+On a linux machine, you need to install Avahi, a [Bonjour
 compatibility library](https://github.com/agnat/node_mdns#installation).

 Enjoy.